Skip to main content

 2. Example use cases

-• Which amenities can be reached from a certain point in a 15-minute walk?
+• Which amenities are reachable within a 15-minute walk?

-• How many inhabitants have access to a supermarket within 10 minutes of cycling?
+• How many inhabitants have access to supermarkets within 10 minutes by bicycle?

-• What share of the population has a general practitioner (GP) within 500m distance?
+• What share of the population has a general practitioner within 500m?

-• How big is the catchment area of a workplace by car vs. by public transport?
-How many employees live within these catchment areas?
+• How do workplace catchment areas compare between car and public transport?
+How many employees live within these areas?

-• How well are kindergartens currently distributed across the city?
-In which districts are there accessibility deficits?
+• How well are kindergartens distributed citywide?
+Which districts have accessibility deficits?

 3. How to use the indicator?